 United Mine Workers of America

-The United Mine Workers of America has a long tradition of aggressive leadership in the struggle for workers' rights.
-The UMWA is responsible for creating a significant portion of existing labor law, both through litigation and legislation.
-The UMWA takes credit for implementation of the 8-hour day in 1898, collective bargaining rights in 1933, health and retirement benefits in 1946 and mine safety and health protections in 1969, and again in 1977 and 2006.
-While the core of its membership has long been coal miners throughout the United States and Canada, membership is growing in other industries, including clean coal technologies, health care and the public sector.
+The United Mine Workers of America (UMWA) was founded in 1890 and has a rich, progressive history of advocating on behalf of coal miners and workers in the nation’s coalfields.
+The UMWA has a long tradition of aggressive leadership in the struggle for workers' rights.
+It is responsible for creating a significant portion of existing labor law, both through litigation and legislation, and takes credit for implementation of the 8-hour day in 1898, collective bargaining rights in 1933, health and retirement benefits in 1946, and mine safety and health protections in 1969, 1977 and 2006.
+The Miners for Democracy movement in the 1970s was the first successful rank-and-file reform movement in the history of the US labor movement.
+Today, in addition to coal miners, the UMWA represents manufacturing workers, clean coal technicians, health care workers, corrections officers and public employees throughout the United States and Canada.

-The Peggy Browning Fund Fellow will gain substantial research and writing experience, working with staff attorneys and one or two other law clerk/interns to support the UMWA and its membership.
-All the law clerk interns, including the Peggy Browning Fellow, have the chance to work with all the in-house lawyers, thereby learning different substantive areas of the law and experiencing diverse styles of lawyering.
-Experienced UMWA lawyers are always available to provide guidance and supervision, when needed.
-The Fellow will prepare a variety of written materials, including some that can be used as writing samples for later jobs.
+The Peggy Browning Fellow will gain substantial research and writing experience, working with staff attorneys to support the UMWA and our membership.
+They will have the chance to work with each of the in-house lawyers, learning different substantive areas of the law and experiencing diverse lawyering styles.
+Experienced UMWA lawyers are always available to provide guidance and supervision when needed.
+The Fellow can expect to prepare a variety of written materials, including some that can be used as writing samples for later job applications.

-In addition to the basic application requirements (cover letter, application form, essays, resume), applicants for this fellowship must also include a legal writing sample.
+In addition to the basic application requirements (cover letter, application form, essays, resume), applicants for this fellowship must also include two legal writing samples.
+Applicants must be able to supply their own transportation to the UMWA's Triangle, VA office, located approximately 30 miles south of Washington, DC.

 Address cover letter to: